-For the reasons listed in this report, FSANZ decided to prepare a draft variation to the Code to permit the proposed use of triacylglycerol lipase from genetically modified T. reese containing a triacylglycerol lipase gene from T. lanuginosus.

-If approved, this permission would be subject to the condition that the maximum permitted level or amount of enzyme present in the food must be consistent with GMP.
+For the reasons listed in this report, FSANZ decided to prepare a draft variation to the Code to permit the proposed use of aminopeptidase Y (EC 3.4.11.6) from GM T. reesei containing the aminopeptidase Y gene from A. clavatus as a processing aid in protein processing, yeast processing, and flavour production.
+If approved, this permission would be subject to the condition that the maximum permitted level or amount of enzyme used in the food must be consistent with GMP.

-The conclusions from the risk and technical assessment were that the proposed use of the enzyme is technologically justified and there were no public health and safety concerns associated with its proposed use.
+The risk and technical assessment concluded the proposed use of the enzyme is technologically justified and there are no public health and safety concerns associated with it.

-Other risk management considerations for this application are related to specifications and labelling.
+Other risk management considerations for this application are related to the enzyme and source microorganism nomenclature, specifications and labelling.
 These are discussed below.